NRCan/geo-deep-learning/README.md

     - input image shape
     - label shape
     - batch size
-    - number of values in given output (if only one value, there's a problem!)
+    - number of predicted classes in each output array (if only one predicted class, there's a problem!)

 ### Advanced features
-- To check how a pretrained model performs on test split without fine-tuning, simply:
+- To check how a trained model performs on test split without fine-tuning, simply:
-    1. Specify state_dict_path in training parameters
+    1. Specify `training` / `state_dict_path` for this model in `config.yaml`
-    2. In same parameter section, set num_epochs to 0.
+    2. In same parameter section, set `num_epochs` to 0.
+The execution will then jump right away to `evaluation` on test set with loaded model without training.

 ## inference.py

-The final step in the process is to assign very pixel in the original image a value corresponding to the most probable class.
+The final step in the process is to assign every pixel in the original image a value corresponding to the most probable class.

 To launch the program:
 ```